 6. Help is available to run your apprenticeship.

 By working with registered apprenticeship partners of the federal and state Departments of Labor, or industry-focused workforce development organizations and intermediaries like AIM’s pilot sites, you benefit from hands-on recruitment and operational assistance.

 What is AIM?

-During a two-year period, these pilot sites will receive key training and technical assistance from the operating team to test new, innovative approaches to apprenticeship.
-AIM will also host a broader Community of Practice for interested practitioners and stakeholders to contribute to the learning community.
+During a two-year period, the pilot sites received training and technical assistance from the operating team to test new, innovative approaches to apprenticeship.
+AIM also hosted a broader Community of Practice for interested practitioners and stakeholders.

 AIM collected data, identified lessons learned, and enhanced promising practices from the selected sites and the Community of Practice.
 These activities supported AIM’s key goal of informing, shaping, and strengthening national policy around apprenticeship, workforce development, and employment.